 North Residential Village

 Most undergraduate students live together in the North Residential Village.
-Case has a two-year residency requirement, and unless you live at home within 40 miles of campus, you must live on campus for your first two years at Case.
+CWRU has a two-year residency requirement, and unless you live at home within 40 miles of campus, you must live on campus for your first two years at CWRU.

 The North Residential Village is located near the museums, Severance Hall, and other cultural attractions.
-The residence halls are surrounded by trees and recreational fields and are close to the academic buildings on Mather Quad, the Thwing Student Center, The Coffee House at University Circle, the Silver Spartan Diner and the Kelvin Smith Library.
+The residence halls are surrounded by trees and recreational fields and are close to the academic buildings on Mather Quad, the Thwing Student Center, The Coffee House at University Circle, Denny's, and the Kelvin Smith Library.

 South Residential Village

 All second year undergraduate students live together in the South Residential Village (SRV).
 The SRV is located within walking distance of historic Little Italy, Coventry Road, and the Cedar-Fairmont areas of Cleveland.
 The village is split into Murray Hill (“Bottom of the Hill”) and Carlton Road (“Top of the Hill.”)
 Murray Hill houses both second-year and upper-class students, while Carlton Road is exclusively for second-year students.
 Both areas provide ample opportunities to enjoy our green space on campus and close proximately to the CWRU quad and Veale athletic facility.
 Because the residence halls are surrounded by trees and wildlife, the South Residential Village is also a quiet place to live and study.

 In 2005, CWRU introduced a new living-learning environment for upper-class students.
 The Village at 115 incorporates seven residential "houses" with accommodations for approximately 740 upper-class students.

 To learn more about undergraduate living at CWRU, please visit the links below.

 Residence Hall Tour

 CWRU owns property on and off campus that caters to CWRU gradute and professional students.
 Due to